David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 ## AI Models:

 ### Local (stressed for importance of privacy):
-  Cirumus/ ModernBert Psychology focussed model (possibly obsolete due to technology improvements), 1 agentic local model (likely GPT-oss or Gemma3) using an adaptation of my [smolagents framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) to implement automation, transcription and anonomizing of data etc.
+  Cirumus/ ModernBert Psychology focussed model (possibly obsolete due to technology improvements), 1 agentic local model (likely GPT-oss or Gemma3) using an adaptation of my [smolagents agentic runner framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) to implement automation, transcription and anonomizing of data etc.
   Additionaly it can do 'basic psychological assessment' and 'Graph-RAG' storage/retrieval, preparing the information to send for anonymous psychological profiling with GPT5 or a tuned local model (Llama 405B or equiv).

 ### Non-Local - Psychological Profiling: